ezfahmi/testing/README.md

 * Instal dependensi dan pastikan dapat melayani aplikasi secara lokal dan menjalankan testing ini.
 * Kirim pertanyaan apa pun kepada rekruiter melalui email.

-## Before your scheduled test:

-* Clone this repository and familiarize yourself with the project structure, its dependencies and existing code.
-* Install the dependencies and ensure you can serve the application locally and run the tests.
-* Send any questions to the recruiter via email.

 **Catatan:** Setiap bahasa koding individual. disertakan README masing-masing dengan dokumentasi khusus untuk bahasa dan kerangka kerja tersebut.

 ## Selama testing Anda: